Asingh027/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 #### Basic Project Documentation and Project Management
-* Test the completeness and accuracy of the project documentation.
+* Test the completeness and accuracy of the project documentation by implementing a rotating peer review system
-* Test the effectiveness of the project management practices.
+* Test the effectiveness of the project management practices by setting clear goals and timelines and adhering to them.
 #### DevOps

 * Test the deployment and configuration of the DevOps tools.